TheRealDax/multi-api/README.md

 Convert a number to it's currency formatted equivalent Convert a number from long to short or short to long (eg: 1000 > 1k OR 1k > 1000)
-Generates HTML transcripts from messages in Discord
+Generates HTML transcripts from messages in Discord Returns a result (results) based on a regular expression

 ## API Reference